IhebBouariche1/IhebBouariche/README.md

 #### Repository Guide
 All folders are enumerated:

-1- Commande Classique (Matlab) this folder is presented in french and it contains different different control methods applied on first order systems.
+1- Commande Classique (Matlab): this folder is presented in french and it contains different control methods applied on first order systems.

-2- Commande Avancée (Matlab) this folder is presented in french and it contains advanced and numirical control methods applied on second order systems.
+2- Commande Avancée (Matlab): this folder is presented in french and it contains advanced and numirical control methods applied on second order systems.

 3-Artificial Intilligent (Deep Reinforcement Learning) - 1: AI Reinforcement learning MATLAB code for trainining model to control linear systems and maximize rewards (you will find data file for each experience and you can load the trained model weitghts from this file).